Help for Back Pain in the Morning

 My Lower Back Hurts Every Morning.
 Why?
 What Can I Do?

-Have you reached that point where mornings have now become the biggest problem of the day?
-Where you may determine how well your day is going to be, is based on how much pain you are feeling the moment you wake up?
+Have you reached the point where mornings have become the worst problem for you body?
+Does it affect how you’ll function for the rest of the day?
+How much pain are you feeling the moment you wake up?

 Do you even say: ‘If I can just get through this pain, only then can I enjoy the rest of my day’.